Work Without a Work Permit

 Canada has specifically entered into agreements with the United States to facilitate the movement of emergency aid workers across the border between the two countries.
 These workers may be doctors or medical teams as well as appraisers and foreign insurance adjusters.

 Individuals may continue working under the conditions of an expired work permit (without an interim work permit), provided that they applied for a new work permit before the original expired.
 While waiting for a response on their application, they must remain in Canada to ensure maintained status.
 Once a decision has been made, the applicant may either continue working under the conditions of their new permit, or they must leave Canada.

-Do you need assistance to work in Canada?
-The Cohen Immigration Law can help.
-Cohen Immigration Law offers over 45 years of expertise assisting workers and employers obtain Canadian work permits and tend to other matters relating to foreign nationals seeking to work in Canada.
+Would you like to enter Canada on business?
+The Cohen Immigration Law Firm can help.
+Cohen Immigration Law offers over 45 years of expertise assisting workers and employers navigate Canadian immigration regulations.